 Best Tours for Exploring the Wynwood Neighborhood

-While Wynwood is the perfect place for a leisurely afternoon stroll, there is so much more than meets the eye here.
-I recommend participating in a guided tour with a local expert to bring your Wynwood experience to the next level.
+While Wynwood is the perfect place for a leisurely afternoon stroll, there is much more than meets the eye here.
+We recommend participating in a guided tour with a local expert to bring your Wynwood experience to the next level.
 Here are a few tours to consider:

-- For a more general look at the area, go for the Wynwood Art District Walking Tour, and, if you have time, the Total Miami: Little Havana, Wynwood, and South Beach Tour will show you more of the best neighborhoods in Miami.
+- For a more in-depth look at the area, explore Wynwood with local artists, and if you have time, the Little Havana, and Wynwood Walls District guided tour will show you more of the best neighborhoods in Miami.

 - Love sampling the local grub when you travel?
-You’re going to want to go for the Lonely Planet Experiences: Wynwood Art, Beer and Tacos Tour, or Wynwood Food and Art Tour.
+You’re going to want to go for the Wynwood Food and Art Walking tour.

-- If you came to Miami to enjoy the party scene, start your night on the Guided Panoramic City Tour by Night.
+- If you came to Miami to enjoy the party scene, start your night on the Wynwood Cycle Party Bar Crawl.

+Wynwood’s art comes in many forms.
 With over 200 murals to enjoy, it’s safe to say many of the best things to do in Wynwood are centered around art.
-The famous Wynwood Walls and murals are a must; the monthly Wynwood Art Walk or a visit to the Museum of Graffiti are just a few essentials for any first-time visitor.
+The famous Wynwood Walls and murals, the monthly Wynwood Art Walk, or a visit to the Museum of Graffiti are just a few musts for any first-time visitor.

-Here are some of my favorite places in the Wynwood neighborhood to get your culture on, grab a cocktail, or indulge in some late-night eats.
+Here are some of our favorite places in Wynwood Miami to get your culture on, grab a cocktail, or indulge in some late-night eats.

 Visit the Wynwood Walls

-Most people come to this pocket to check out the Wynwood Walls.
-It is a small gated section located within the heart of the district with a series of massive murals adorning several warehouse exteriors – and let me tell you that they don’t disappoint.
+Most people come to this pocket to check out the Wynwood Walls art on display.
+It is a small gated section within the heart of the district with a series of massive murals adorning warehouse exteriors – and they don’t disappoint.

-Both bold and intricate designs, splashes of turquoise and yellow light up the former industrial district, showcasing some of the most intrinsic street art from artists all across the globe.
-Shepard Fairey, Tristan Eaton, Ron English, and Eduardo Kobra are just a few notable artists who have featured.
+Both bold and intricate designs, and splashes of turquoise and yellow light up the former industrial district, showcasing some of the most intrinsic art from famous street artists across the globe.
+Shepard Fairey, Tristan Eaton, Ron English, and Eduardo Kobra are just a few notable artists who have been featured.

 Wynwood Art District Neighborhood Murals

-Best of all, they are always changing so you can come back time and time again and almost certain to find something new — capture your faves while you can.
-Here are a few of my favorites from over the years.
+Best of all, they are always changing, so you can come back time and time again and are almost certain to find something new — capture your faves while you can.
+Here are a few of our favorites from over the years.

 Free to Visit Wynwood Art District Murals

-You’ll be delighted to know it is entirely free to explore the murals throughout the Wynwood neighborhood.
-Just make sure you’ve got your pocket money to indulge in a hearty meal from one of the eateries!
+You’ll be delighted to know it is free to explore murals throughout the Wynwood neighborhood.
+Make sure you’ve got your pocket money to indulge in a hearty meal from one of the eateries!

 The Wynwood Art Walk is one of the most popular things to do in Wynwood and the place to be on the second Saturday of each month if you can manage it.